Arcane Roots: Melancholia Hymns, Landslide and breakup (2016–2018)

+Renewed activity (2025)

+In late 2025, Arcane Roots reactivated their official channels, including their website, which introduced a new mailing list, titled "ARoS Terminal", described as a way to share future announcements and updates.
+In November, the band launched a Discord server and hinted at forthcoming news.
+They later announced the upcoming single "A Wave, Across the Sea", due to be released on 27 January 2026.

 Musical style and influences

 Arcane Roots has been described as a diverse band with a sound that ranges through different genres.
 The band's sound has been defined as alternative rock, math rock, post-hardcore, progressive rock, indie rock, and progressive metal.

 Features of their sound include jagged guitar riffs coupled with sombre passages, possessing an "angular heaviness [that] keeps them outside of the mainstream".
 Their use of complex rhythmic structures and irregular beats has been credited to their math rock influence.
 Covering the band's sound on their earlier extended plays, their sound was noted as fusing progressive metal with "big, bombastic pop hooks".
 Rock Sound described their sound as fusing "At the Drive-In's skewed punk assault, a dash of Tubelord's high-pitched pop sensibility, a sprinkling of Glassjaw and some 10-fingered riffing that wouldn't be out of place on a Meet Me In St. Louis album".

 When their debut album, Blood & Chemistry, was released, critics were quick to compare their sound to that of Biffy Clyro.
 Reviewers noted the songs' complicated influences, such as mathcore, saying, "metal guitar ability drives songs that most commonly blend soaring and melodic yearningly-worded indie pop verses with furious asymmetrical breakdowns".

 The musical style of their second album, Melancholia Hymns, is seen as distinct from their previous work, as it shifts away from their post-hardcore influences.
 Eleanor Goodman, writing for Prog Magazine, described it as an "electronically tinged, melodic rock record that shuns the shouty bombast of their debut, 2013's Blood & Chemistry, as well as their four EPs".
 While writing songs for this album, the band changed their own writing conventions to create a new sound.
 Groves learned piano for this record and combined influences from various electronica, jazz, and classical pianists such as James Blake, Aphex Twin, Keith Jarrett, Nola Frahm, Bill Lawrence, and Bill Evans.
 Electronica was attractive to Groves because of its use of "unconventional rhythms and accents".

 The lyrics of the non-album single "Over and Over" were written by Groves about getting married, from a hypothetical perspective.
 This helped Groves develop a more transparent approach to writing lyrics.
 Melancholia Hymns became a shift away from their personal experiences towards relatable themes and topics; "Indigo" comments on the life and death of British neurologist Oliver Sacks, while "Off the Floor" has political themes and talks about the importance of voting.

 Arcane Roots were known for their energetic live shows.
 Groves has garnered particular attention from live reviewers for his tight multitasking of singing vocally demanding songs and complicated guitar playing.